 Question: Do you have a role that you would like to see yourself play?

 Answer: Nothing too specific I get excited about ideas on philosophy as I’m very into psychology subjects that interests me and I would really like to play a character who tends towards the psychopathic scale that hasn’t been explored in a female character before, so that’s what would be on my agenda.

 Answer.
 I first moved to LA 2014 to 2015 and it’s been great and a real learning curve.
-It’s one of those things that is an extension to an Australian actors career now to go to LA, and it’s not a big thing now as it was say 10 years ago.
-You literally go there and they have opportunities more so than here, and I’ve been laying a lot of ground work doing auditions, and taking meetings.
+It’s one of those things that is an extension to an Australian actors career now to go to LA, and it’s not a big thing now as it said 10 years ago.
+You literally go there and they have opportunities more so than here, and I’ve been laying a lot of groundwork doing auditions, and taking meetings.
 I did a couple of gigs there last year and the year before and that was great.

 Question : Give us an example of what auditioning is like over in LA?